 - UPPP 297 (Research Design)

-- two quarters of UPPP 298 or 299 (Independent or Directed Study)
+- Two quarters of UPPP 298 or 299 (Independent or Directed Study)

-- nine electives
+- Six electives

 Students must serve as a Teaching Assistant for at least one quarter.